dustinpfister/blog_posts/_posts/threejs-shape.md

 ## The Shape Constructor and what to know first

-This is a post on the THREE.Shape class in the javaScript library known as threejs, so it should go without saying that you should have at least some basic knowledge of threejs in order to gain something of value from reading this post.
-I will not be getting into the very basics of threejs and client side javaScript in general here, so if you are still fairly new to threejs you might want to start out with a [getting started type post on threejs](/2018/04/04/threejs-getting-started/).
+This is a post on the THREE.Shape class in the javaScript library known as threejs, so it should go without saying that you should have at least some basic working knowledge of threejs in order to gain something of value from reading this post.
+I will not be getting into the very basics of threejs, and client side javaScript in general here.
+So if you are still fairly new to threejs you might want to start out with a [getting started type post on threejs](/2018/04/04/threejs-getting-started/).
 Still in this section I will go over at least a few key details about some things that you might want to read up on more when getting into the shape constructor.

 ### Also look into the path class

 When it comes to knowing how to create shapes you will want to also look into the [paths class](https://threejs.org/docs/index.html#api/en/extras/core/Path).
-This paths class is what will contains methods like move to and line to.
+This paths class is what will contains methods like move to and line to that can be used to create the paths that are needed to make a shape object.

 ### Also Check out the SVG Loader

-The [SVG loader is an addtional loader](/2022/09/16/threejs-svg-loader/) that can be added on top of the threejs library alone to load SVG files and thus use the path data of those kinds of files to create Shapes.
+The [SVG loader is an additional loader](/2022/09/16/threejs-svg-loader/) that can be added on top of the threejs library alone to load SVG files and thus use the path data of those kinds of files to create Shapes.
+This is actually the main way that I often like to end up with both paths as well as shape objects that I can then use to create shape and extrude geometry.
+Often I am in a situation in which I all ready have an SVG file that I would like to use to create a 3d form of a logo.
+Also SVG is a great standard for making a common plane old 2d form of something while also being able to use it with shape and extrude geometry constructors by importing it into threejs by using this loader.

 ### Source code is on Github